-Furthermore, Senior Advisor System is used to secure professional human resources who have highly specialized abilities and abundant experience working in developing countries, while the Associate Specialist System has been established to enhance the ability of young people who have a certain degree of expertise but limited experience.
-The JICA Research Institute, established in October 2008, conducts empirical and policy researches using internationally recognized methodologies based on the actual experience as an aid agency, while addressing information to the governments of developing countries and to the international aid community.
+Furthermore, Senior Advisor System is used to secure professional human resources who have highly specialized abilities and abundant experience working in developing countries.
+The JICA Research Institute, established in October 2008, conducts empirical and policy researches using internationally recognized methodologies based on the actual experience of development cooperation, while disseminating information to the governments of developing countries and to the international development cooperation community.